NisargBhavsar25/XTTSv2-Finetuning-for-New-Languages/Readme.md

 ### Step 4: Train the GPT Model

 Finally, start the GPT model training process using the prepared dataset and extended vocabulary.
-The script `train_gpt_xtts_balanced_new.py` is designed to handle multilingual training from a single metadata file[^1].
+The script `train_gpt_xtts_balanced_new.py` is designed to handle multilingual training from a single metadata file.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -m scripts.training.train_gpt_xtts_balanced_new \